yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intermediate/index.md

 ## 🐣 More Practice

 At this point, you have the tools to do just about anything with an array!
-If you'd like more practice before moving on, check out the [Leveled Array Exercises](../js-array-exercises).
+If you'd like more practice before moving on, check out the <a target="blank" href="../js-array-exercises">Leveled Array Exercises</a>.

 [Back to Lesson Index]({{ site.url }}/web-app/lessons)